 Instructions

 - Place all ingredients in an airtight canister and shake well to blend.
 It's recommended to shake the mixture before you measure out the ingredients to ensure it's well blended.
-Makes 6 batches of the recipe below.
+Makes 8 batches according to recipe in this blog post below this one.

 Notes